 Fresh active yeast is essentially the same product, but not dried.
 It can be dispersed into the flour by rubbing it in until it becomes crumb like in size, you can also dissolve in water before use but this is not necessary.
 Fresh and dried active yeast work in the same way but remember to use twice the weight of fresh to dry.

-We have several variants of active yeast from the general purpose Saf-Levure Active Dried Yeast to the organic Bioreal range from Agrano which are available either in dried or fresh forms, and in various pack sizes and with an organic gluten-free dry active version (which can be used in exactly the same way as the standard).
-Both the Bioreal dried active yeast and the Bioreal fresh active yeast may be used in the same way but using twice the weight of fresh than dry.
+We have several types of active yeast, from the general purpose Saf-Levure Active Dried Yeast to the organic Bioreal range from Agrano, available either dried or fresh and in various pack sizes, along with an organic gluten-free dry active version (used in exactly the same way).

 Instant Dried Yeast

-Instant dried yeast is designed to be added straight to the flour, to be as convenient as possible.
-It contains the same strain of yeast as active yeast but has had an emulsifier (E491 or sorbitan monostearate), added which protects the yeast while dry and helps rehydration.
-If you want to, this yeast can also be rehydrated prior to use but it is not necessary.
-This yeast’s particles are much smaller than the active dried yeast’s particles and this helps with dispersion through the dough.
+Instant dried yeast is designed to be added straight to the flour, which some bakers prefer (it can be rehydrated prior to use, but this is not necessary).
+It contains the same strain of yeast as active yeast but has had an emulsifier (E491, sorbitan monostearate) added, which protects the yeast while dry and helps rehydration, and its particles are much smaller than those of active dried yeast, which helps with dispersion through the dough.

-There are several variants of instant dried yeast - the standard, general purpose Instant Yeast also known as Red Label for all breads, then the osmotolerant (high sugar) Saf Gold Instant Yeast yeast for enriched doughs, designed to rise vigorously in the presence of lots of sugar which otherwise impedes yeast and then there is a special Saf Pizza yeast specifically formulated to be used when making pizza dough.
-It has special properties that stop the dough shrinking back when stretched - very handy for pizzas.
+There are several variants of instant dried yeast - general purpose Instant Yeast, also known as Red Label, for all breads, then the osmotolerant Saf Gold Instant Yeast for enriched doughs, designed to rise vigorously even in the presence of lots of sugar which would otherwise impede dough development, and then a specially formulated Saf Pizza Yeast which helps to give the dough extensibility, making the dough easier to stretch and shape.